 A company's weighted relative strength, which is the stock's price performance compared with the overall market over the past year, should be no less than 80, although above 90 is preferred.
 As long as all the other numbers are in check, these companies should continue to perform well over the next 3 months.
-MCO's relative strength of 79 is a bit too low to pass the test.
+MCO's relative strength of 82 is at an acceptable level, and therefore passes this test.

 CONFIRM AT LEAST ONE OTHER LEADING STOCK IN THE INDUSTRY: [PASS]

 Make sure that a company's industry is attractive by confirming that at least one other company in the industry has a relative strength above 80.
 There is confirmation in MCO's industry (Business Services), as there are 37 companies that have a relative strength at or above 80.

 LOOK FOR LEADING INDUSTRIES:

 Companies who have consistently cut debt over the last 3 years, or who have a Debt/Equity ratio less than 2, are looked at favorably.
 MCO, whose Debt/Equity for the last 3 years (from earliest to the most recent fiscal year) was 0.00%, 4.17%, 6.24%, fails this test.

 Preferred companies must have a ROE of at least 17%.
 MCO's ROE of 207.8% is above the minimum 17% that this methodology likes to see, and therefore passes the criterion.

 SHARES OUTSTANDING: [NEUTRAL]